-Press the button on the driver door handle when the RKE transmitter is within 1 m (3 ft) of the driver door handle.
+If equipped, press the button on the driver door handle when the RKE transmitter is within 1 m (3 ft) of the driver door handle.
 When unlocking from the driver door, the first press unlocks that door; press again within five seconds to unlock all passenger doors.
-See Remote Keyless Entry (RKE) System Operation
+See Remote Keyless Entry (RKE) System Operation \$ 29.